 Activities are differentiated through outcome and levels of support provided as well as through the range of different but related tasks, which are given according to levels of ability.
+Differentiation of planning is used from the 'Charanga' music scheme.

 Mastery